Basics:

 Recommendations

-Do make sure you have adequate insurance coverage on the car.
 Other sites where you can rent your car to other drivers: GetAround and HyreCar.
-We don’t recommend any of them.
+We don’t recommend either of them.
 Want an idea of what can go wrong?
 Read the comments on our HyreCar review or this Ron Lieber column in the New York Times.

-However, we do recommend signing up with Giggster, if you have a classic car that might be interesting to photographers and filmmakers.
+However, if you have a classic car to rent, we do recommend signing up with Giggster.
+Giggster rents classic vehicles (and homes of all types) to photographers and filmmakers.
 Cars rent on that site by the hour for, sometimes, hundreds of dollars per hour.

 Need a Bit of Guidance?